jacksonherron/Yogi/README.md

 # Yogi

-A social app and marketplace for yogis to connect to their community
+A social app and marketplace for yogis to find their community

 ----------------